fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 Further prerequisites and next steps can be found in the following article: [Step 1: Create a brand](sms-setup-brand.md)

-Support for end users wanting to send SMS messages in Teams can be found in the following article: [SMS support for Teams end users](https://support.microsoft.com/office/first-things-to-know-about-chats-in-microsoft-teams-88ed0a06-6b59-43a3-8cf7-40c01f2f92f2).
-(To be updated with new support link)
+Support for end users wanting to send SMS messages in Teams can be found in the following article: [SMS support for Teams end users](https://support.microsoft.com/en-us/topic/a7d163cb-3562-4f4a-b1c1-81c722c1a0f1?preview=true).

 ## Related topics